-- Co-ordination and validation of the calculation of Technical Provisions - Opining on ZLAP's underwriting policy, the adequacy of its reinsurance arrangements and the company's ORSA - Contributing to the effective implementation of the risk management system
+- Co-ordination and validation of the calculation of Technical Provisions; - Opining on ZLAP's underwriting policy, the adequacy of its reinsurance arrangements and the company's ORSA; - Contributing to the effective implementation of the risk management system; and - Implementing any additional requirements under the CBI's Domestic Actuarial Regime.

-As part of its key function role the Actuarial function provides independent and objective assurance to the Board and Board Risk Committee.
+As part of its key function role the Actuarial function provides independent and objective assurance to the Board and BRC.
 To this end the Actuarial function reports to the Board on its activities via a written report submitted at least annually, documenting the tasks performed, identifying any deficiencies where relevant and giving recommendations as to how they should be remedied.